 Once you have all the recipes you need, make sure that there are uniform measurements and directions for each.
 For older recipes check out this article on converting old measurements.

 Now comes the fun part!
 Choose how you are going to create your book and how it is going to look, then bring it to life.
 You can choose to make your project resemble a classic cookbook, a simple binder, or even a collection of recipe cards.

-You can create a simple recipe book with recipes, stories and inserted photos in Word.
+You can create a simple cookbook with recipes, stories and inserted photos in Word.
 Make copies at a copy shop (where you can have it spiral bound if you want).

-Another option is to create the book using a digital photo-book service such as Snapfish, Shutterfly or MyCanvas.
+Another option is to create your cookbook using a digital photo-book service such as Snapfish, Shutterfly or MyCanvas.
 Depending on the size and type, books usually start around $20 (search online for coupon codes before placing your order).